The Ultimate Guide to Mary, Queen of Scots locations in Scotland

 Stirling Castle is inextricably bound with the story of Mary's life.
 In 1543, at the age of just nine months, she was crowned queen in Stirling Castle’s Chapel Royal after the death of her father, James V.

-She lived at the castle for most of the first 5 years of her life until she was moved to Dumbarton Castle and eventually to France.
+She lived at the castle for most of the first five years of her life until she was moved to Dumbarton Castle and eventually to France.
 On her return from France, she stayed at the castle numerous times, most notably in 1566 when her son, James VI was christened at the Chapel Royal in a lavish ceremony.

 Stirling Castle is one of the best-preserved examples of a Renaissance building in Britain.
 The royal palace here is shown as it would have looked shortly after completion in 1545, with richly decorated rooms hung with tapestries and decorated with statues.